Would you like to be featured? Fill out this intake form to be considered.

 Without her, I wouldn’t have made my goal because I did it all wrong.
 Nobody knew who we were, and to be honest, a lot of people still don’t know who we are—we have a little over 2,000 followers on Instagram.
 That’s my goal now: to try to get the world to know, hey, we’re here and we have products that represent you.

-What has been the response to the dolls?
+What has been the response to your line Black talking dolls?

 I get emails from people saying how great this product is and they’re really proud of me.
 It feels really good.
 But you also need the sales to go with all those compliments.
 (Laughs)